top of page

 Heidi Edmundson

+Heidi Edmundson was born by the sea and grew up with the legends of Northern Ireland’s spectacular Causeway Coast.
 As a child, she was fascinated by myths and fairy tales of all kinds.
-She was an avid reader of mystery stories and wanted to be like Nancy Drew when she grew up.
+She was an avid reader of mystery stories.
 Her love of crime fiction continued into adolescence when, one summer, she discovered a box full of Agatha Christie books with the original Fontana covers.

+She studied medicine at Dundee University and currently lives in North London where she has been a consultant in Emergency Medicine for over ten years.
+She is a passionate advocate for staff wellbeing and building positive workplace cultures.
 During the COVID pandemic she experienced first-hand the importance of having a daily creative practice to manage stress and anxiety.
 She originally planned to only write a short story but surprised herself by discovering that she had a lot more to say and she enjoyed creating a crime to solve as much as reading about one.
-It was the next best thing to being Nancy Drew.

 thumbnail_SueTurbettPic.jpg